 dry sample sets of symphonic organs for live performance?

-Existing and forthcoming Hauptwerk sample sets, recommendations, ...
+Existing and forthcoming Hauptwerk instruments, recommendations, ...

 dry sample sets of symphonic organs for live performance?